arpanghosh8453/garmin-grafana/README.md

 Detailed steps for Windows users are as follows:

 - Install docker desktop (https://docs.docker.com/get-started/introduction/get-docker-desktop/)
-- Install WSL and ubuntu from the Micorosft store
+- Install WSL and Ubuntu from the Micorosft store
 - Start->Run then enter: WSL.exe.
 Follow the prompts to create your Linux sudo (admin) user
 - Open docker desktop to agree to the EULA
 - Reboot